Kharkhada Ramlothan

 Kharkhada Ramlothan is village and gram panchayat located in Atru Tehsil of Baran district, Rajasthan, India.
 It is a medium-sized village with a total of 209 families residing there.
 It comes under Atru Tehsil, which is about 18 kilometers away from Kharkhada Ramlothan.

 Sex ratio

-In Kharkhada Ramlothan, children between the ages of 0-6 make up 11.09% of the total population, with a count of 118.
+In Kharkhada Ramlothan, children between the ages of 0 and 6 make up 11.09% of the total population, with a count of 118.
 The village's Average Sex Ratio stands at 945, which is higher than the state average of Rajasthan, which is 928.
-However, the Child Sex Ratio for Kharkhada Ramlothan is 735, lower than the Rajasthan average of 888.
+However, the child sex ratio for Kharkhada Ramlothan is 735, lower than the Rajasthan average of 888.

 Literacy

 Kharkhada Ramlothan boasts of a higher literacy rate compared to the state average of Rajasthan.
 As per the 2011 census, the literacy rate of the village was 70.30%, with male literacy at 85.80% and female literacy at 54.39%.

 Population

 According to the Population Census 2011, the village has a population of 1,064, comprising 547 males and 517 females.